The Longevity Letter

 This is a natural adaptive process due to homeostasis (your body's evolved mechanism to ensure everything is balanced and that you don't die).

-Cardio is truly the most time-efficient way to burn calories (and according to the table below, running is indeed the most efficient of the cardio exercises).
+Cardio is truly the most time-efficient way to burn calories.
 However, this is just step one in the arms race with your biology.

 Your body, detecting that you are apparently being chased by lions on a daily basis, compensates by slowing down your metabolism.
 This means you have to run faster and longer to burn the same number of calories, making running more and more inefficient for weight loss.